 About the author

-Pavlo Sidelov is the CTO at SDK.finance with 15+ years of experience in FinTech.
-A patented inventor, accomplished IT architect, journalist, and a published author of The World Of Digital Payments.
-Pavlo is currently working on a PhD in Economics and Banking.
+Pavlo Sidelov is a CTO at SDK.finance with 15+ years of experience in FinTech.
+A patented inventor, accomplished IT architect, journalist, and an author of The World Of Digital Payments book.
+Pavlo is currently working on a PhD in economics and banking.